 Status Resolution Support Service Payment (SRSS)

-A living allowance paid by Centrelink to people with unresolved immigration status, nominated by the Department of Immigration and Border Protection, to help with basic living expenses.
+Living, dependent child and rent allowances paid by Centrelink to people with unresolved immigration status, nominated by the Department of Home Affairs, to help with basic living expenses.

 Help for women, born on or before 1 July 1955, with no recent workforce experience who have become widowed, divorced, or separated since turning 40.

 Widow B pension